kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Elimination Matrix
 Matrix used for tracking the process of Gaussian elimination.
 The LHS / RHS multiplied by the elimination matrix results in the current state of the elimination!

+The elimination matrix can be used with any $bold(b)$ to apply the steps of elimination, for example when the first row was multiplied by 2 and added to the 2nd row: $ mat(
+  1, 0, 0;
+  2, 1, 0;
+  0, 0, 1;
+) vec(b_1, b_2, b_3) = vec(b_1, 2b_1 + b_2, b_3)
+$

 It starts as the identity matrix, then the scalar by which another row was multiplied by before adding is written in the position of the currently eliminated variable of the row it was added to.

 *Important*: Keep the elimination matrix lower!
-This means that for the current column, only the current row with 1 in the diagonal may be added to other rows.
+This means that for the current column, only the current row who's pivot we are pursuing may be added to other rows.
 If this doesn't work, use a permutation.

 *Caution*: when swapping rows, do NOT forget adjusting the Elimination Matrix accordingly, by simply swapping all non diagonal values in the rows (this is done in a mathematical manner with Permutation matrices later).

 *Properties of elimination matrices:*\
 - The inverse of the elimination matrix is itself, but non diagonal values become negative.
-This makes sense intuitively, as $bold(E E^(-1) = I)$ so for $bold(E_(i j) + E^(-1)_(i j) =0)$ they must have opposite polarities.
+This makes sense intuitively, when considering the elements of $bold(E E^(-1) = I)$.
 - Two lower elimination matrices (with no overlapping elements!) multiplied together is the identity matrix with the combination of both lower elements.
-This means we can chain steps of Gaussian elimination together nicely.
+This means we can combine steps of Gaussian elimination together nicely.

 === Permutation Matrix

-Orthogonal Matrix used to track the permutation of rows in LU-Zerlegung.
-This is simply the identity matrix with the corresponding rows swapped.\
+Orthogonal Matrix used to track the permutation of rows during elimination.
+This is simply the identity matrix with the corresponding rows swapped.

-*Properties of permutation matrices:*\
+==== Properties
 $
   bold(P_13) := mat(0,0,1;0,1,0;1,0,0)\
   bold(P^(-1) = P^T)\